Josephine Ampofo, Food and Science Technology, Postdoctoral Scholar

 Abigail Niesen

-According to the National Science Foundation, women make up 52% of the college-educated workforce but only 29% of the workforce in science, technology, engineering, and mathematics (STEM) fields.
+Project summary: According to the National Science Foundation, women make up 52% of the college- educated workforce but only 29% of the workforce in science, technology, engineering, and mathematics (STEM) fields.
 This disparity is known as “the leaky pipeline” in which women are more likely to drop out of STEM than their male counterparts.
-To succeed in their post-graduate careers, women in STEM at UC Davis must be equipped with skills which empower them to negotiate on their behalf.
-For many, negotiating is thought of as a strategy to obtain a higher salary, however, in my project, I aim to broaden the dialogue of negotiation of being not just a business skill, but rather a life skill necessary for personal development and long-term career satisfaction.
-Accordingly, my project is a three-part workshop series with each workshop focusing on a different topic related to negotiation including: (1) common negotiation misconceptions/mistakes and how to use curiosity and broad questioning strategies to excel in a negotiation, (2) how to gain leverage by building an extensive professional network, (3) how and what to negotiate when starting a new job.
+To succeed in their post-graduate careers, women in STEM at UC Davis must be equipped with skills which empower them to advocate for their needs (termed self-advocacy).
+Self-advocacy is a life skill necessary for personal development and long-term career satisfaction.
+Accordingly, my project was a two-part workshop series aimed to empower women in STEM with self-advocacy strategies.

 Jill Oberski

-Pursuing an academic career requires tremendous focus and energy, but it is too often forgotten that early-career academics are also multidimensional human beings.
+Project summary: Pursuing an academic career requires tremendous focus and energy, but early-career academics are also multidimensional human beings.
 Invisible disabilities such as mental and chronic illnesses are extremely common—38% of UC graduate students met criteria for clinical depression in 2021—but disability resources rarely intersect with professional development resources.
 For example, how can an aspiring academic conform to the intense expectations of in-person faculty interviews while managing an unpredictable health condition?
-Another nuanced issue is disclosure: Faced with societal stigma and an academic job market that is already intensely competitive, it may be risky to include disability status on a job application, especially for an invisible disability.
-If it might go unnoticed, is it worthwhile to incorporate it into a diversity statement as a perspective that is certainly underrepresented in academia?
-My project seeks to discuss the academic job market through a lens of mental and chronic illness and to empower graduate students and postdocs at UC Davis to make informed choices about if, when, and how to disclose.
+Faced with societal stigma and an academic job market that is already intensely competitive is it risky to include disability status in a diversity statement?

 Travis Parker holds a newborn baby.

-As a presentation and educational tool, video allows for communication with a much broader global audience than traditional educational formats.
-The widespread availability of online video greatly reduces barriers to education and outreach, and messages can be communicated to any target audience in any language.
+Project summary: As a presentation and educational tool, video allows for communication with a much broader global audience than traditional educational formats.
+The widespread availability of online video greatly reduces barriers to education and outreach, and messages can be communicated to any target audience in any language and across a variety of educational styles.
 Further, public videos are an important form of outreach, allowing students and postdocs to strengthen their grant proposals and present their research to the public without bias from traditional gatekeepers, such as major media outlets.

 Sydney Wood